38th European Film Awards

-The 38th European Film Awards, presented by the European Film Academy to recognize achievements in European filmmaking, will take place in Berlin on 17 January 2026.
+The 38th European Film Awards, presented by the European Film Academy to recognize achievements in European filmmaking, took place at the Haus der Kulturen der Welt in Berlin on 17 January 2026.

-Mark Cousins will curate the award ceremony alongwith the musical concept incharge German composer Dascha Dauenhauer, and the German stage director Robert Lehniger, who also oversees the award ceremony.
+Mark Cousins curated the award ceremony along with the musical concept incharge German composer Dascha Dauenhauer, and the German stage director Robert Lehniger, who also oversaw the award ceremony.

+Sentimental Value swept the top award categories.

 Selection

 Feature Film

 The selection of feature films was announced on 14 October 2025.